-As a holistic practitioner specializing in dermatology, I see a lot of patients with moderate to severe acne.
+As a holistic practitioner specializing in dermatology and Traditional Chinese Medicine, I see a lot of patients with moderate to severe acne.
 Many of them come to me for the first time saying, "I've tried everything and my skin is still horrible."
 Some of them bring in huge shopping bags filled with creams, cleansers, masks and other topical products.

 The good news, though, is that Chinese herbal treatment is a completely different approach to healing acne.
 Here are four reasons to give it a try:

 1. Herbs are used both internally and topically.

 What comes to mind when you think about the root cause of acne: Hormones, diet, and stress comes to mind.
 All of these affect the entire body, after all, your skin being part of that.
 And that's where the primary focus of treatment should be.
 Herbs taken internally get to the root of these problem.

 Sure, herbal creams, serums, or toners applied topically are a wonderful add-on and provide more immediate healing.
 However, they only work if they are also used internally.
 Combining internal and topical treatment together is the most effective way to achieve complete, long-term results.

 In Western medicine, there aren't a lot of options for the internal treatment of acne.
 Generally, people are either prescribed birth control pills, antibiotics, or isotretinoin, the latter of can have dangerous side effects.

 Herbalists look at the whole health picture.
 What does the acne look like?
 Is there background redness, or is the skin more greasy or shiny?
 Are there pimples, pustules, cysts or all three?
 Where is it located?
 How are other symptoms like digestion?
 How old is the patient?
 Are there other factors involved, like drinking, smoking, diet or stress?